Why Should Companies Use Automated Saws?

 About This Featured Automated Saw Machine

 TTE was originally contacted to solve a manufacturing issue a part supplier was having.
 The customer was needing to speed up a sizing operation on blank extruded aluminum profiles, save floor space, and reduce operator hands on time.
-Additionally, what ever machine was developed it had to be able to size two different aluminum extrusions profiles.
+The customer required that whatever machine was developed it had to be able to size two different aluminum extrusions profiles.
 In the end, this machine was to be part of a full line of machines that would cut, pierce and weld the blank extruded aluminum parts to a larger assembly.

 Based on the decades of experience TTE felt comfortable with the challenge and developed a fully automated saw cell for the customer.
 The machine would receive blank aluminum extrusion profiles, auto feed them into the saw, and cut them repeatedly to precise lengths.